TooSalty0000/OverTurret/README.md

 I also made the turrets be able to attack the enemies.
 It has a look range and an attack range.
 This will be useful later when I make it so that it takes a long time for the turret head to rotate.

 Hopefully, I can make it so that the enemies can travel in different paths.
 If nothing works, I will probably make it so that there's a fixed path.

+## Pre.1.6
+...
+Screw the upload system.

+## Pre.1.7
+In this stage, I created the material box, which was supposed to be created on the previous update.
+Thanks to the file not getting uploaded, I had to recreate the model.
+However, this actually helped me to finalize on whether I should create a parts builder or a material box.
+In the end, I decided to do both. :P I will be making the parts builder in later stages.

+I also worked on item throwing system.
+Before, the player threw the items at a fixed distance.
+Now, the player throws it based on how long the player holds the space key.
+This is done by creating a "throw mode," which will be useful when I add animations later.

+As I worked on the throwing, I also decided to let the items land on tables.
+Thus, I made the player throw the items higher.
+Then, I made the items land on the table the item collides with.
+This was more confusing than expected (Thanks to this, I failed my 1 commit per day challenge.........).
+However, this helped me understand override functions and inheritance better.
+Yay...?